isabellecelo/cs131-project/README.md

 ## Current Progress
 - System design drafted
 - Component roles defined
-- ML pipeline research ongoing
+- ML pipeline research is ongoing

+## Use Cases
+- Assist healthcare workers in communicating with Deaf patients
+- Enable inclusive communication in hospitals and clinics
+- Educational tool for learning ASL